Top 10 Places to Visit in Italy

 As the easternmost village, Riomaggiore is characterised by its steeply stacked houses and a small harbour filled with colourful fishing boats.
 The village’s main street, Via Colombo, is lined with shops, restaurants, and cafés, offering visitors a taste of local Ligurian cuisine.
 Riomaggiore also serves as a starting point for the Via dell’Amore (Lovers’ Lane), a scenic path that connects it to Manarola.

 The Cinque Terre region is renowned for its network of hiking trails that connect the villages, offering breathtaking views of the coastline, vineyards, and olive groves.
 The Sentiero Azzurro (Blue Trail) is among the most popular, providing a manageable trek for most visitors.
-Additionally, the area is accessible by train, with the Cinque Terre Train Card allowing unlimited travel between the villages, making exploration convenient and efficient.
+You will need a Cinque Terre Card to access the hiking trails — it costs €16 per day in 2026 and also includes unlimited train travel between the five villages, which makes it excellent value.

 5. Amalfi Coast